mobileticket/bob-api/Samtrafiken-comments.md

 2. <code>productProperty</code> and <code>travellersPerCategory(Item)</code> should be synced as well as possible with corresponding objects in Product API
 4. Maybe also rename <code>timeConstraints</code> to temporal (compare with Product API)
 5. Should title and description in object <code>ticket</code> really be "Product title" and "Product description"?
-6. <code>paymentMean</code> (was paymentMean**s**) have fields that starts with paymentMean...
-We removed the prefix.
-We think that is little bit of "kaka-på-kaka", but the BoB APIs are not consequent on this topic!
 8. Somewhere describe when a wallet is created?
 By which system?
 10. Changed <code>transactionUpdate</code> to use an enum instead.
 To avoid the possibility of setting both to true or both to false.